nxsdev/hono-prisma-next-workers-starter/README.md

 That's it!
 You should now have the API and web server running locally.

 > [!NOTE]
-> pnpm dev:worker launches Next.js on Miniflare, but pnpm dev launches it on Node.js.
-Use pnpm dev if you prioritize your development experience.
+> `pnpm dev:worker` runs Next.js on Miniflare, which is closer to the production environment, while `pnpm dev` runs it on Node.js.
+Use `pnpm dev` if you prioritize your development experience.

 ## Deploying to Cloudflare